LanHikari22/GBA-IDA-Pseudo-Terminal/COMMANDS.md

 - `rngExterns(start_ea, end_ea)` creates .equs for all external symbols used in the range

-- `rngSyncedExterns(start_ea, end_ea)` The same as rngext(), except, where it can, it includes header files too!
+- `rngSyncedExterns(start_ea, end_ea)` The same as rngExterns(), except it includes header files if they exist.
-        This is based on the asmFiles found in env['asmFiles'] when a header file is included, used symbols from the header file are shown commented out after it
+        This is based on all header files for asm files in self.gameFiles. when a header file is included, used symbols from the header file are shown commented out after it

 - `rngInc(start_ea, end_ea)` Reports back the exposed (or public) symbols of the range